 [10] Cobequid (Truro): This community was founded in 1689 by Matthieu Martin (b.1636).
 Martin was the first French Acadian child to be born in Acadia; he died, unmarried, about 1724 as the seigneur of Cobequid.
 (FCAGR, p.
 71; and see Savary's Supplement, History of the County of Annapolis, p.
 14; Arsenault, p.
 674; NSHS#23, p.
 50.)

 [11] It was on this important occasion, the visit of Intendant Meules and Bishop St. Vallier, 1685-6, that a census is conducted.
 (See Acadian population levels.)
 The year before, it should be noted, there had been a cruise carried out by the French naval officer, Captain Bergier.
 Bergier sailed the waters of Acadia in his two ships, the St. Louis and the Marianne, enforcing the rights of French fishermen as against the New England fishermen.
-Bergier undoubtedly filed a report with his expense list; this report probably recommended a greater involvement of the church and civil authorities who were located at the principle center of New France, Quebec.
+Bergier undoubtedly filed a report with his expense list; this report probably recommended a greater involvement of the church and civil authorities who were located at the principal center of New France, Quebec.

-[12] Though, likely, in this period of time, it was difficult to find a willing New England captain to unnecessarily to hang around in Acadian waters: there were French war ships about.
-In the summer of 1684, as we have seen the French navy (Captain Bergier in his two ships) was cruising the waters of Acadia enforcing the rights of French fishermen.
+[12] Though, likely, in this period of time, it was difficult to find a willing New England captain to unnecessarily hang around in Acadian waters: there were French war ships about.
+In the summer of 1684, as we have seen, the French navy (Captain Bergier in his two ships) was cruising the waters of Acadia enforcing the rights of French fishermen.
 These two French naval ships set out from France on May 11, 1684, and by October they were back at France having successfully impressed on a number of New England fishing captains that they were not wanted in Acadian waters.
-(Dawson, "Voyage from LaHave: A Journal of Summer, 1684"; by Joan Dawson; NSHR, 4:1(1984).)
+(Dawson, "Voyage from LaHave: A Journal of Summer, 1684"; NSHR, 4:1 (1984).)

 [13] The church of St. Joseph, according to Arthur Eaton in his History of the County of Kings (p.
 36), stood at Chipman's Corner, almost on the site of the old Congregationalist-Presbyterian meeting house which was built in 1767 and taken down in 1874; near each church was a burying ground.
 In writing of the New England Planters, who were to settle in 1760 on lands which the Acadians had occupied but five years earlier, Eaton writes: of "lands set off for public use besides the church and the school lands, and Parades, were, of course, burial grounds.
 For burial places, Cornwallis at least, the planters seem as much as possible to have chosen French cemeteries.
 The first burial place at Town Plot, where the Starrs and a few other families buried, and the Congregationalist-Presbyterian churchyard at Chipman's Corner, were both originally French churchyards."
 (Ibid., p.
 82.)